physician's surrogacy - tips for becoming a surrogate mother

 A few things worth talking through at home:

 • Timeline and logistics.
 A surrogacy journey runs approximately 12–18 months from application to delivery.
 There will be appointments, medications, mood shifts from hormones, and periods of physical recovery.
-What does that mean for your household routine?
+Think through what that means for your household routine.

 • Your “why.”
-The clearest surrogates we’ve worked with can articulate their motivations in a sentence.
-Whether it’s the financial opportunity, the desire to help another family, or both — knowing your own reasons helps you stay grounded when the process gets hard.
+The clearest surrogates can articulate their motivations in a sentence.
+Knowing your own reasons helps you stay grounded when the process gets hard.

 • Your non-negotiables.
-Before any agency conversation, write down your dealbreakers: your stance on selective reduction, the type of relationship you want with intended parents (IPs), travel limitations, and communication preferences.
-Matching goes faster and smoother when these are defined up front.
+Before any agency conversation, write down your dealbreakers: your stance on selective reduction, the relationship type you want with intended parents, travel limitations, and communication preferences.

 💡